learn-co-students/phrg-setting-up-a-new-site-pca-000/README.md

-* Naming these files based on what they will contain will keep us better organized, and can also help when it comes to search engine optimization, as search engine bots use file names to find relevant search information.
+* Naming these files based on what they will contain will keep us better organized, and can also help when it comes to search engine optimization, as search engine bots can use file names to find relevant search information.

 ### Retrieving Files Using the `wget` Command